Adaptive Design of Experiments for Conservative Estimation of Excursion Sets

 \subsection{Vorob'ev expectation and conservative estimates}

-There exists different approaches to estimate $\setOfInt$ from the posterior distribution of $Z$ and to quantify the uncertainty on such estimates, see, e.g.~\citet{Chevalier.etal2014,BolinLindgren2014, Azzimonti2016} for more details.
-In this section we briefly review the Vorob'ev expectation and the conservative estimate approach.

-The prior distribution on $Z$ induces a distribution on the (random) excursion set $\Gamma =\{ x \in \inSpace : \xi_x \in T \}$.
-Summaries of the posterior distribution of the random closed set $\Gamma$, provide estimates for $\setOfInt$.
+The prior distribution on $\xi$ induces a (random) set $\Gamma(\xi) =\{ x \in \inSpace : \xi_x \in T \}$.
+We will omit the dependency on $\xi$ when obvious and refer to $\Gamma(\xi)$ as $\Gamma$ when appropriate.
+By using the posterior distribution of $\xi$, we can provide estimates for $\setOfInt$.
+See, e.g.~\citet{Chevalier.etal2014}, \citet{BolinLindgren2014} and \citet{Azzimonti2016} for summaries of different approaches.
 A central tool for the approach presented here is the \textit{coverage probability function} of a random closed set $\Gamma$, defined as